laco57/AI-Robotic-arm/README.md

 ## About the project

-its a AI robotic arm controlled by a local ollama ai model made from easily accesible materials (i made it from lego but it can be easily recreated with cardboard/or the stl file i included).
+its a AI robotic arm controlled by a local ollama ai model(i call him ezekiel) made from easily accesible materials (i made it from lego but it can be easily recreated with cardboard/or the stl file i included).
 You can talk to the AI through a PySide6 app i made,i personally prefer typing my prompts but you can very easily make it voice controlled.
 Now here are the steps to make it:
+(also disclaimer i used ai to learn some of the libraries like PySide6 and ollama but the code is not copy and paste from AI i worked really hard on it)

+## Features
+* Moving around in 4 directions (up,down,left,right)
+* Capable of having a conversation
+* Picking up and putting down magnetic stuff
+* AI running fully locally

 ## What you will need:
       1. 3 servomotors(model depends on what you are making the arm from)
       2. A microcontroller(esp,arduino,raspberry_pico)
-      3. oled display(optional but makes it feel alive)
+      3. A oled display(optional but makes it feel alive)
       ##4.
 A reliable source of 5V !!! very important.
-      5.some wires and a breadboard.
+      5. Some wires and a breadboard.

 ## Setting up the app/downloading all the neccesary libraries(there is a lot)

-Download each library, i will list them all below, and just a heads up you will need to first create a virtual enviremont
+Download each library, i will list them all below, and just a heads up you will need to first create a virtual environment

 * setting up venv(if it doesnt work try python3 -m venv .venv)
   ```sh